Indicative conditionals: from three to four values: Introduction

-In this subsection we wish to introduce the key notions that we will use in the what follows.
-Now, the main idea behind the use of twist structures is that of representing the algebraic semantics associated with a target logic (in our case DF, CN and OL) as a special kind of power construction in terms of more well-known structures (see, e.g. \cite{rivtwist,um20}).
-Below we introduce these familiar classes of algebras. \\
+In this subsection we introduce the key notions that we will use in the what follows.
+For more details on the basic notions of algebraic logic see, e.g., \cite{Um17,FJa09,F16}; for undefined universal algebra notions see, e.g., \cite{BuSa00}.

+The main idea behind the use of twist-structures consists in representing the algebraic semantics associated with a given logic (in our case, DF, CN and OL) as a special kind of power construction in terms of more standard algebraic structures (see, e.g. \cite{Riv14,um20}).
+We begin by introducing these well-known classes of algebras: \begin{definition} A distributive lattice $(L; \land, \lor)$ is a \emph{De Morgan lattice} if there is an operation $\neg: L \to L$ such that both $\neg\neg a = a$ and $\neg(a \land b) = \neg a \lor \neg b$ hold for every $a, b\in L$.
+A De Morgan lattice $L$ is called \emph{centered} if there is some element $c \in L$ such that $\neg c = c$.
+If $L$ has two distinct centers, we say that it is \emph{bi-centered}.
+In case a De Morgan lattice is bounded, we speak of a \emph{De Morgan algebra}. \end{definition}